 The term peace officer is an older term that was designed to encompass different types of law enforcement officers who had similar powers.
 A probation or corrections officer has different powers than a traditional police officer.
-Specifically, probation officers do not have the same broad powers to arrest as a police officer.
+Specifically, probation officers do not have the same broad powers to arrest as police officers.
 Therefore, some states chose to exclude probation officers from the statutory definition of a peace officer.
-However, many states have begun to include probation and corrections officers in the definition of peace officer to help ensure stricter sentences for those who commit a crime against a probation officer.
+However, many states have begun to include probation and corrections officers in the definition of a peace officer to help ensure stricter sentences for those who commit a crime against a probation officer.

 Each state gets to decide which officers are designated as peace officers.
 While many definitions may include probation officers, a quick check with the local court, law enforcement agency, or law library is advisable.

 WHAT CAN I DO WITH AN ASSOCIATES DEGREE IN CRIMINAL JUSTICE?